cabejackson/bookish/README.md

 ## Upcoming Features!

-### I'm working to incorporate these next user stories!
+### I'm working dilligently to incorporate these next user stories!

 - Returning users can edit their goals
 - Users can view developer recommended books when viewing prompts